adamency/numen/README.md

     sudo ./install-dotool.sh

-Finally, `numen` itself can be installed with:
+Finally, Numen itself can be installed with:

     sudo ./install-numen.sh